Search The Website

 - To keep the line moving, we request that attendees bring absolutely no more than one item will be signed.
 Items should also be prepared for signing.
 For example, DVD inserts should be removed from the case and posters should be unrolled.

-- Attendees are welcome to take photographs of the guests but we ask that they please refrain from asking the guests to come around the table for a posed shot.
+- Attendees are welcome to take photographs of the guests, if the guest allows it, but we ask that they please refrain from asking the guests to come around the table for a posed shot.

 - Attendees participating in disruptive or rude behavior may be asked to leave the autograph area.